|

 you make me a new top using the old side panels?

-The best way to get a proper fit for a custom canvas soft enclosure is
+We can do it, but the best way to get a proper fit for a custom canvas soft enclosure is

 to build from the top down, not the sides up.
 It is better to keep the